RiceGum: Mystery box website promotion

 In January 2019, RiceGum, along with Jake Paul, came under fire for promoting MysteryBrand, a website which offers the chance to open a digital "mystery box" of pre-selected items with a promise to win one in real life at random.
 Many users have said they have not received prizes they won through the site, and concluded the site is a scam.
 In response, RiceGum made a video in which he pointed out that other YouTubers made their own videos promoting MysteryBrand months prior, saying "No-one said anything, it wasn't a problem back then.
 Why did no-one bring it up, or even talk about these guys?
 This mystery box thing has been on the internet for 3 or 4 months even from other creators, but as soon as I do it, it's a problem?"
 At the end of the video, he decided to give away Amazon gift card codes, saying "There's nothing I can really do but say sorry and give you these Amazon gift cards".
 However, many people called him out for the Amazon codes already being expired.

-Save the Kids Token
+Save the Kids token

 In June 2021, RiceGum along with members of FaZe Clan were influencer ambassadors for a crypto non-fungible token called Save the Kids (KIDS) which was marketed as a charity token meant to give a percentage of the transaction fee to the Binance Charity Wallet.

-The token was then pumped and dumped by many of the ambassadors and the token's value quickly crashed shortly after when it was released.
+The token was then pumped and dumped by many of the ambassadors and the token's value crashed shortly after when it was released.

+Personal life

+On April 27, 2023, RiceGum uploaded his first new video in more than two years, entitled "Baby Girl."
+In it, he announced that he and his girlfriend Ellerie Marie's child was stillborn.
+Ellerie announced that she had given birth to their rainbow baby Bea on September 12, 2024.